 ‘Fight for my brother.’
-As George Floyd is laid to rest, his family implores the nation to continue quest for justice
+As George Floyd is laid to rest, his family implores the nation to continue quest for justice.

 Moving to the Twin Cities in 2014 was an effort by Floyd — now a father of several children, the youngest of whom former vice president Joe Biden addressed in his funeral message — to steer his life in a new direction.
 But he was devastated when his mother died some time later, friends said.
 Floyd’s autopsy noted that he had her name tattooed on his torso.

 Few Third Ward residents recognized it was Floyd in the video of his death.
-Craig Joseph’s family owns the soul food restaurant “Houston, This is It” a few minutes walk from Cuney Homes.
+Craig Joseph’s family owns the soul food restaurant Houston This is It, a few minutes’ walk from Cuney Homes.
 Floyd, he said, was a “frequent flier” who came in often for the popular ox tail meal or fried fish.

 Joseph was sitting back in his chair watching CNN at home when he first saw the images of Floyd’s death and sat up immediately.
-He was startled by the barbarism he witnessed but then he recognized why it had jolted him.
+He was startled by the barbarism he witnessed, but then he recognized why it had jolted him.
 His brother Gerald Side, who played football with Floyd at Yates, squinted at the restaurant screens until he finally realized who it was.

 “Oh man, Flo,” he recalled shaking his head.
 “He wouldn’t hurt a fly.”

-Side wanted to come to the funeral but the fear that coronavirus, which has disproportionately impacted black communities, would be lurking kept him from joining the crowds.
+Side wanted to come to the funeral but the fear that the novel coronavirus, which has disproportionately harmed black communities, would be lurking kept him from joining the crowds.

 Hundreds of people filed into the private ceremony at Fountain of Praise Church, passing by a bed of flower bouquets resting beneath a poster-size selfie of Floyd.
-Inside, a display of white roses formed a heart and blue flowers formed the letters, “BLM.”
+Inside, a display of white roses formed a heart, and blue flowers formed the letters, “BLM.”

 Outside, small groups of people gathered to watch and talk.
 Navajo activist Nicole Walker drove from New Mexico with her husband.
-Wrapping herself in a burial flag, she said she felt kinship to Floyd’s family because of the indignities suffered by Native Americans because of racism.
+Wrapping herself in a burial flag, she said she felt kinship to Floyd’s family because of the racist indignities suffered by Native Americans.

 “It’s time for healing,” Walker said.
-“This is the only beginning.”
+“This is only the beginning.”

-A day earlier, Pete and Christine Mayes, of Sugarland, Tex., waited hours under a black umbrella to walk past Floyd’s casket.
-Pete, who is black, said Floyd’s death pushed him to come out and say, “Enough is enough!”
+A day earlier, Pete and Christine Mayes of Sugarland, Tex., waited hours under a black umbrella to walk past Floyd’s casket.
+Pete, who is black, said Floyd’s killing pushed him to come out and say, “Enough is enough!”

-His wife, Christine, who is white, said her family never talked about race growing up so it was never on her radar.
+His wife, Christine, who is white, said her family never talked about race growing up, so it was never on her radar.
 It wasn’t until after she married Pete and Trayvon Martin was killed in Florida, that she started to confront her unconscious biases.
 Now, she’s speaking up.

 “We have been quiet for too long,” she said.
 “We should’ve spoken up decades ago.
 I’m ashamed that I’m just now finding my voice.”